cozy/cozy.github.io/src/tutorials/data/queries.md

 ## Views

 ⚠️ In Cozy, we disabled by default the possibility to create views from applications.
-Consequently, [cozy-client](https://github.com/cozy/cozy-client) does not support views creation, because they are disabled for applications.
+Consequently, [cozy-client](https://github.com/cozy/cozy-client) does not support view creation, because they are disabled for applications.
 See the [view performances](./advanced.md#views-performances) section to find out why.

 [CouchDB views](https://docs.couchdb.org/en/2.3.1/ddocs/views/index.html) are another way to express queries in Cozy, used by the [cozy-stack](https://github.com/cozy/cozy-stack/blob/331f6f39402dc7ec38ecf2f5ff408a1b5cf3d730/pkg/couchdb/index.go#L48-L229).
 It consists of creating [map-reduce](https://en.wikipedia.org/wiki/MapReduce) functions, where the `map` is used to qualify which documents should be indexed, and the optional `reduce`  can be used to compute aggregate functions on them.